 Lighting Condition: Competing light sources from the reception room or DJ booth

 Subject(s): Reception Table Decor

 When working with reception detail shots, you can use additional lighting to create a strong light source for your images.
 In the image below, Pye uses a Lowel GL-1 and positions it on the left side of the table to highlight the details.
 This helps to cast a nice spread of light across the image.
 Because there is also light in the background, Pye increases the power of the light so it produces a light that is slightly brighter than the background.

-By doing this, the details on the table will stand out, rather than blend into their surroundings, as seen in the final image above.
-Images such as this can also be created with flashes, and you can use this off camera flash setup to capture several of the reception details.
+By doing this, the details on the table will stand out rather than blend into their surroundings, as seen in the final image above.
+Such images can also be created with flashes, and you can use this off-camera flash setup to capture several of the reception details.

 - Assess the room and determine the best position for the flashes

 - Decide when to overpower DJ lights ahead of time